-The rejuvenation of the Riverside Opportunity Area, formerly know as South Bank, will be one of Peterborough’s largest regeneration projects in two decades.
+The rejuvenation of the Riverside Opportunity Area, formerly known as South Bank, will be one of Peterborough’s largest regeneration projects in two decades.
 Despite facing similar funding challenges to local authorities across the country, Peterborough City Council is pushing forwards with redevelopment plans by seeking a private sector joint venture partner to complete the project with.

 The partnership, which should last for 20 years, could result in a mix of new residential, commercial and leisure developments at Riverside, as well as the expansion of existing green spaces within the area.
 It may also see the re-use of historic buildings and the creation of a new iconic bridge across the River Nene.